stacksjs/.github/profile/README.md

 Discover the power of Stacks, a modern web application framework developed in TypeScript.
 Our philosophy centers around crafting an exceptional DX, one that empowers developers to build world-class web applications, libraries, and modern clouds.

+- Automated database-agnostic schema migrations, seeders & factories.
 - Self-hosted and self-managed cloud infrastructure.
-- Automated database-agnostic schema migrations.
 - Insightful deployment and release manager.
 - Smart file & familiar API based routing.
 - Reliable background job processing.